gotdibbs/JavaScriptStyleGuide/README.md

 ----
 > ### <a name='braces'>Braces</a>

   - **Functions:** Always use braces.
-This just helps with readability in general.
-Awkward multiple line statements are bound to occur that may not make sense immediately to another developer who is  skimming over code.
+This helps with readability in general.
+Awkward multiple line statements are bound to occur that may not make sense immediately to another developer who is  skimming over your code.
 Braces help ensure blocks are well defined with a good visual weight.

 	```javascript
 	// Bad